 The economy of the United States is a highly developed mixed economy.
 It is the world’s largest economy by nominal GDP and net wealth, and the second largest by PPP purchasing power parity.

-It has the world’s seventh-highest per capita GDP (nominal) and eighth-highest per capita GDP PPP in the world in 2024.
+It has the world’s sixth-highest per capita GDP (nominal) and eighth-highest per capita GDP PPP in the world in 2025.

 See Also: Happiest Countries In The World